Snap debuts dual-camera Spectacles 3 glasses to create 3D AR content

 Capturing video or photos with Spectacles 3 is easy.
 Users can tap one of two buttons to record up to 60 seconds of video, including audio captured from four microphones, or press and hold to record stills.
 Recordings — with the sort of modest but real 3D depth seen in dual-camera smartphone apps — can be viewed on an included cardboard 3D viewer for your phone, while a USB-C-enabled charging case allows the glasses to be recharged four times without a wall outlet or computer.

 Snap is only hinting at the specific AR applications it expects Spectacles 3 to empower, but the new wearable is furthering the “camera company’s” belief that the natural, seamless place for a camera is directly in the user’s field of vision, rather than on a handheld screen.
-It says that integrating dual cameras will enable Snaps to be taken in 3D and transformed with 3D effects, as well as viewed in virtual reality, and processed in “high definition” 2D with new lighting, landscape, and other effects.
+It says integrating dual cameras will enable Snaps to be taken in 3D and transformed with 3D effects, as well as viewed in virtual reality, and processed in “high definition” 2D with new lighting, landscape, and other effects.

 Calling the output “high definition” is a stretch.
-The actual single photo resolution of 1,642 by 1,642 and 2D video resolution of 1,216 by 1,216 fall well shy of the resolutions captured by modern (or even old) smartphones, once again making Spectacles content largely suitable for quick viewing in Snapchat, not archival use.
+The actual single photo resolution of 1,642 x 1,642 and 2D video resolution of 1,216 x 1,216 fall well shy of the resolutions captured by modern (or even old) smartphones, once again making Spectacles content largely suitable for quick viewing in Snapchat, not archival use.

-Spectacles 3 can be pre-ordered now for $380 — a price that the company appears to understand is steep.
+Spectacles 3 can be preordered now for $380 — a price the company appears to understand is steep.
 It’s producing the glasses as a limited edition run, with an unspecified fraction of the number of Spectacles 1 glasses (over 200,000) actually sold as of last year.
 The company reportedly disposed of many early Spectacles due to a lack of consumer uptake, but the new version’s 3D capabilities may make it more interesting to potential users.
 It will officially hit stores in the fall, around November.